Home » Can We Teach All Children to Read and Spell?

 Beginning Reading Instruction Around Europe:

-On the best age to start teaching children how to decode and spell in English, the Rose review 2006 gave the following advice: ”(F)or most children, it is highly worthwhile and appropriate to begin a systematic programme of phonic work by the age of five, if not before for some children.”
-(Rose review 2006. para89).
+On the best age to start teaching children how to decode and spell in English, Jim Rose gave the following advice: ”(F)or most children, it is highly worthwhile and appropriate to begin a systematic programme of phonic work by the age of five, if not before for some children.”
+(Rose.
+2006. para.89).
 Ofsted’s Schools Inspection Handbook indicates that inspectors will expect to see that, ”(R)eading, including the teaching of systematic, synthetic phonics, is taught from the beginning of Reception.”
 An Ofsted spokesperson added, ”We do not expect to see phonic lessons in pre-reception settings.”

 ”Children are surrounded by print.
 Many try to read at a very young age.
 Letting them drift along using their invented strategies, without intervention, may harm them for life.”